Australian Mungbean Association

 2016 – AMA invests in halo blight research.
 Marked the 30 year anniversary of the AMA with a Gala Dinner.

-2017 – Commercial release of a new black gram variety to replace Regur.
+2017 – Commercial release of a new black gram variety, Onyx-AU, to replace Regur.